Where’s your camera?

 Importance of Community

-I can get caught in a thought loop.
-Just like a record that skips, I can have unproductive thoughts.
+I can get caught in a thought loop, just like a record that skips.
+I can have unproductive thoughts.
 Because I am stuck in a circle, I can’t move forward and get better.
-I have found that sharing my fears and struggles with others gives me insights on how to move forward.
+I have found that sharing my fears and struggles with others gives me insights on moving forward.

-Often it is not because of what people say to me, but just the process of putting words to my emotions and saying them out loud helps me see the flaws in some of my thoughts.
+Often, it is not what people say to me but the process of putting words to my emotions and saying them out loud that helps me see the flaws in some of my thoughts.

 We all have gone through those moments when either we or we see someone else come upon an obstacle and struggle.
 How many times have you tried to open a door and realized instead of pushing, you should pull?